International Women's Day: Adoption by United Nations

 The United Nations began celebrating International Women's Day in 1975, which had been proclaimed the International Women's Year.
-In 1977, the United Nations General Assembly invited member states to proclaim March 8 as an official UN holiday for women's rights and world peace.
+In 1977, the United Nations General Assembly invited member states to "proclaim in accordance with their historical and national traditions and customs, any day of the year as United Nations Day for Women's Rights and International Peace".
+In common with most countries, 8 March has been traditionally recognised as the day for International Women's Days by the UN for women's rights and world peace.
 It has since been commemorated annually by the UN and much of the world, with each year's observance centered on a particular theme or issue within women's rights.